Grand Hotel Kronenhof

-The Grand Hotel Kronenhof is an historic five-star Belle Epoque-era Grand Hotel in Pontresina, Upper Engadin, Switzerland.
+The Grand Hotel Kronenhof is a historic five-star Belle Epoque-era Grand Hotel in Pontresina, Upper Engadin, Switzerland.

 The hotel is situated in the Laret quarter of the village, adjacent to the San Niculò (Pontresina)|San Niculò protestant church, and is included in the Swiss Inventory of Cultural Property of National and Regional Significance.

 For over 140 years, the hotel was owned by its founding family, the Gredigs.